rendleyhq/docs.rendleysdk.com/video-editor-ui/installation.md

 Before you install, gather these keys:

 - **Rendley license**: required.
 Get one free at [app.rendleysdk.com](https://app.rendleysdk.com/).
-- **Pexels API key**: optional, enables the stock images tab.
+- **Pexels API key**: optional, powers the images and videos in the Stock tab.
 [Get a key](https://help.pexels.com/hc/en-us/articles/900004904026-How-do-I-get-an-API-key).
-- **Giphy API key**: optional, enables the GIF tab.
+- **Giphy API key**: optional, powers the GIFs and stickers in the Stock tab.
 [Get a key](https://support.giphy.com/hc/en-us/articles/360020283431-Request-A-GIPHY-API-Key).

-If you skip the Pexels or Giphy keys, the relevant tabs are simply hidden.
+Pexels and Giphy feed a single **Stock** tab (images, videos, GIFs, stickers).
+Both keys are required to enable it — providing only one leaves the tab disabled.
+The Stock tab is always present in the sidebar; without the keys it shows a "Missing stock media API keys" message instead of being hidden.
+To remove the tab entirely, hide the `stock` module via the [JSON config](/video-editor-ui/configuration.md#module-visibility).

 ## Setup